Five Iron Frenzy – Upbeats And Beatdowns

 In “Milestone” lead singer Reese Roper criticizes his own prejudices.

-“Beautiful America” is another very cutting and cynical song directed at the U.S. (Why they’re picking on the U.S. in this song and “Anthem” we don’t know— there are other countries with these problems, including their native Canada.)
+“Beautiful America” is another very cutting and cynical song directed at the U.S. (Though why they’re picking on the U.S. in particular in both this song and “Anthem” we’re not sure— there’s more than just one country that has these issues… )

 “Combat Chuck” is a very cute and humorous tribute to the eponymous ‘Combat Chuck’.